 This page contains affiliate links.
 Learn more.

 After all Anjuna is just a dirty little village with sub-par beach long walk away, unless you stay at the beach itself exposed to trance party noises.
 No need to pay fares that lands you into culturally decorated rooms with skillfully carved wooden doors and cleaner air in SE-Asia such as Thailand or Bali in Indonesia.
 I think the main reason to come to Anjuna is the legacy of being trance party hub and expat scene that offers variety of activities that are spread out in a way that it takes a little time to know your way around the whole area.
-And I must admit, at times, even for non-party oriented guy like me the south Anjuna beach and the rocky shore has it’s own kind of appealing edge and when you see paragliders flying on the sky against the late afternoon sun and listen to chilling beat played from great sound system in the background may give you goosebumps.
+And I must admit, at times, even for non-party oriented guy like me the south Anjuna beach and the rocky shore has it’s own kind of appealing edge and when you see paragliders flying on the sky against the late afternoon sun listening to chilling beat played from great sound system in the background may give you goosebumps.
 Anjuna tries to make it’s edginess into attraction and trendy business model.
 There is even hostel named “Prison” and as a good idea it seems to work for them.

 So however, Anjuna might still make it good place to stay even for taking long term therapies, providing the necessary social circles.
 It still lacks larger scale package tourism which has taken over Calangute, Baga and Candolim that are otherwise closer to Healthy Healing Center.
 Anjuna is still quite busy place too and I already saw two minibuses loaded with so called Samsonite tourists, so they are getting there.